Thunderbolt Fantasy: Plot

-A character from the second half of Thunderbolt Fantasy: The Sword of Life and Death.
-A portly man claiming to be Shāng Bù Huàn gives a humorous retelling of the events of Season 1.
-Later revealed to have been a former member of the Xuán Guǐ Zōng.

 Development

 In 2014, Urobuchi came across Pilis exhibition booth within a Taiwanese comic convention while he was invited as the convention's special guest.
 He was greatly impacted by their execution of the art form, prompting him to take home a full set of Pilis puppet show series to share with his associates within the Japanese ACG industry, and was eager to either plan an original story, or license a couple of series with Pili to dub into Japanese.
 The news of Urobuchi's interest in Taiwanese puppetry quickly made its way to Pili, which had a decent percentage of staff members who were, according to Nitroplus representative, Digitarou, "anime savvy, Urobuchi fans".
 Therefore, Pili International were also actively searching for ways to contact Urobuchi.
 Both parties contacted each other within a day's time frame asking if they wanted to create something fun together; after various discussions from both parties, they decided to create an original story that is, first and foremost, "a straight-forward narrative" easy for first-time puppetry viewers and the anime demographic to process and appreciate, hence the birth of the Thunderbolt Fantasy project.